 “I’m not really obsessed with being in love with one person or being married to one person.” she continues.
 “Having something being my everything or not talking to my ex.
 These heteronormative ideas [work] for some people – and thats great, but they’re not for me.
 I enjoy the parts of my life as they come and I learn things from that.”

 In other words, embracing the transience of life.
 Loving your friends and family when they’re here; knowing they won’t be here forever.
-As we pointed out on Monday, the song “No Obituary” on Riff Hard was inspired by a conversation Tashjian had with her partner following Billy’s passing – and how that tragedy put other elements in her life into perspective.
+As we pointed out on Monday, the song “No Obituary” on Riff Hard was inspired by a conversation Tashjian had with her partner following Billy’s passing – and how that tragedy put other elements of her life into perspective.
 Little things that she saw as hugely contentious were actually relatively minor in the grander scheme of things.
 Realizing this helps you be more compassionate and empathetic, and appreciate the ones around you on the day to day.

 Diehm experienced this in his own way.
 He joined Thin Lips from the ranks of his old band 1994! and his still-active band Year of Glad.
 Tashjian and Pulley were looking to turn their studio / jamming project (which began with drummer Pat Brier, before he got busy with Three Man Cannon) into something more concrete – Mikey suggested bringing Diehm onboard.
 But right around that time, his father was diagnosed with a rare form of Croits Jakob Disease, a degenerative neurological disorder.
 He found out that his dad was terminally ill as he was about to leave for tour.

 “They said, ‘do you need to go home?'”
 Diehm says.
 “And I said ‘no, I need to do these things.
 It’s the only thing that is going to make me feel okay.'”